glanceapp/community-widgets/widgets/komga-latest/README.md

   options:
     base-url: ${KOMGA_URL}                                   # URL pointing to your Komga
     api-key: ${KOMGA_API_KEY}                                # retrieve from Komga in: My Account -> API Keys -> +
-    library-id: ${LIBRARY_ID}                                # id of a Komga library (can be spotted in the url of that library)
+    library-id: ${LIBRARY_ID}                                # id of the Komga library (can be spotted in the url of that library)
     items: 10                                                # max number of cards to show in the widgets
-    mode: new                                                # allows for "new" or "updated"
+    mode: new                                                # only "new" or "updated" are allowed
   template: |
     {{ $baseURL := .Options.StringOr "base-url" "" }}
     {{ $apiKey := .Options.StringOr "api-key" "" }}